-- The Board of Trustees eChair promotes consistency by the Board of Trustees in its policies and procedures.
+- 1. The Board of Trustees eChair promotes consistency by the Board of Trustees in its policies and procedures.
 Specifically, the Board Cehair: - a.
 Presides at all meetings of the Board of Trustees; preserves order and enforces rules. - b.
-Establishes, together with the Vvice Cehair or their designee(s), the draft meeting agendas in collaboration with the Chancellor. - c.
+Establishes, together with the Vyice Cehair or their designee(s), the draft meeting agendas in collaboration with the Chancellor. - c.
 Appoints, subject to approval by the Board of Trustees, all committees that the Board of Trustees may deem necessary. - d.
 Signs all bonds evidencing the bonded indebtedness of the College, and all letters, agreements, contracts, deeds, leases, and other documents and papers ordered to be executed by the Board of Trustees. - 2.
 The Board Cehair approves the Cehancellor's attendance and expense reports. - a.
 The Board Cehair has no authority to individually supervise or direct the Chancellor. - 3.
 The Board Cehair is responsible for Board of Trustees communications. - a.
 The Board Cehair will generally be the designated spokesperson who will work closely with the Chancellor and may serve as the primary public contact for Board of Trustees inquiries, media coverage, and speaking engagements. - i.
-All communications made on behalf of the Boardof Trustees are to be approved by the Boardof Trustees. - ii.
-The Board Cehair, in collaboration with the Chancellor and the College Public Relations staff, may facilitate speaking engagements for Board of Trustees members.
+All communications made on behalf of the Boardof Trustees are to be approved by the Boardof Trustees.

-- b.
+- ii.
+The Board Cehair, in collaboration with the Chancellor and the College Public Relations staff, may facilitate speaking engagements for Board of Trustees members. - b.
 The Board Cehair shall ensure that other Boardof Trustees members are informed of current and pending Board of Trustees issues and processes. - b.c.
 The Board Chair shall acknowledge correspondences that are sent to the Board of Trustees. - 4.
-The Board Cehair shall call special meetings, as required. - 5.
-The Board Cehair shall may plan an annual retreat for January of each year. - 5.6.
+The Board Cehair shall call special meetings, as required. - The Board Cehair shall may plan an annual retreat for January of each year. - 5.6.
 The Board Chair shall serve as a liaison to College administration for labor relations negotiation purposes.

-Board Vice Chair
+Vice Chair

 In case of the resignation, absence, or other disability of the Board Cehair, the Board Vvice Cehair will perform all of the duties of the Board Cehair.
-The Board Vvice Cehair also performs other duties assigned by the Board Cehair of the Board of Trustees or the Board of Trustees.
+The Board Vvice Cehair also performs other duties assigned by the Cehair of the Board of Trustees or the Board of Trustees.
 The Board Vvice Cehair will assist in agenda setting and retreat planning.
 The Board Vice Chair shall serve as a liaison to College administration for labor relations negotiation purposes.

-Board Secretary
+Secretary

-The Board Secretary (normally-the Associate for Board Relations) will be the official custodian of the records of the College and will perform all duties required by the Board of Trustees and all duties provided in these-policies-Board-Policies.
+The Board Secretary (normally the Associate for Board Relations) will be the official custodian of the records of the College and will perform all duties required by the Board of Trustees and all duties provided in these policies Board Policies.
 The Board Secretary records the proceedings of the Board of Trustees.
 The Board Secretary will make public notification of Board of Trustees member elections, attest to all public acts of the College, affix thereto, when necessary, the seal of St. Louis Community College, and prepare and serve on the members in due time notice of all regular and special meetings of the Board of Trustees.
 The Board Secretary will be the custodian of the official seal of the College.
 The Board of Trustees Secretary will serve as the designated election official, representing the College with the appropriate Boards of Election Commissioners.
-The Board Secretary shall share with the Board of Trustees the Board Chair response to correspondence sent to the entire Board of Trustees.
-Board entire of Trustees checks, the Board Ttreasurer may use a facsimile signature.
-The facsimile signature will be applied on checks in a manner approved by the Board of Trustees and accepted by the Board of Trustees's demand depository.
+The Board Secretary shall share responses of correspondence from the Board Chair sent to the entire Board of Trustees.

-Board Treasurer
+Treasurer